maxencerb/cheques_classification/README.md

 ![Classification accuracy with a KNN (function of k)](./results/KNN.png)

 As we can see here, the results are pretty bad.
 Only 55% percent maximum accuracy with 1 neighbour (k=1).
 Actually, it is higher than expected (~10% was expected because there are a total of 13 classes).
-It may be due to our data augmentation technique were two close image can be present.
+It may be due to our data augmentation technique where two close image can be present.

 ## Classification with VGG16 and a neural network